schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 #### Configure Domain Controller

-Before running `01_DC.ps1`, ensure the VM is powered on and Windows Server is installed (no need to install any roles).
+Before running `01_DC.ps1`, ensure the VM is powered on and Windows Server is installed by you (no need to install any roles).
 Add your local administrator credentials to the `$defaultUser` and `$defaultPwd` variables in the script.
+Then you can run the script:

 Run: